 Is your container lacking any of these nutrients?
 You need a high-nutrient potting mix to ensure maximum yields.

 You also need to fertilize your container of tomatoes regularly.
 Make sure you apply a balanced fertilizer specifically formulated for tomatoes.

 Overall, small-container tomatoes can be caused by a variety of factors.
 This varies from insufficient sunlight, poor soil quality, overcrowding, insufficient watering, pest or disease issues, improper pruning, cool temperatures, poor pollination, and nutrient deficiencies.

-I would suggest you follow the best practices of growing tomatoes in pots from Stephanie, by addressing these issues and taking proper care of your container tomatoes, you should be able to improve their size and fruit production.
+I would suggest you follow the best practices of growing tomatoes in pots from Stephanie, a regular contributor at backyardgardenersnetwork.org, by addressing these issues and taking proper care of your container tomatoes, you should be able to improve their size and fruit production.